Lenaerts-Nestor/portfolio/README.md

 API routes can be accessed on http://localhost:3000/api/hello.
 This endpoint can be edited in pages/api/hello.ts.

 The pages/api directory is mapped to /api/*.
 Files in this directory are treated as API routes instead of React pages.

-This project uses next/font to automatically optimize and load Geist, a new font family for Vercel.

-Learn More
-To learn more about Next.js, take a look at the following resources:

-Next.js Documentation - Learn about Next.js features and API.
-Learn Next.js - An interactive Next.js tutorial.
-You can check out the Next.js GitHub repository - Your feedback and contributions are welcome!

-Deploy on Vercel
-The easiest way to deploy your Next.js app is to use the Vercel Platform from the creators of Next.js.

-Check out our Next.js deployment documentation for more details.

-vbnet
-Kopiëren
-Bewerken

-You can copy and paste this directly into your README file for a clean and well-organized form